photonstorm/box2d-lite/README.md

 Frame: 600 = 95,300 vec2s - 36,772 mat22s
 ```

+Getting there.
+The renderer really shouldn't add anything!
+And now it doesn't.
+A 2.57674% decrease.

 ## v0.0.6

-Let's break-down which part of the World.step is causing the most creations:
+Let's break-down which part of the `World.step` is causing the most creations:

-vec2s:
+**vec2s**

 Frame 200: